RealPolitiX/hdfio/README.md

 All the useful python I/O utility functions for HDF5 files

 ## Rationale
 Writing this software package aggregator is motivated by the multitude of read/write functions currently existing in the python open source community.
-The package combines existing mature hdf(5) I/O source code into a single simple and user-friendly platform to save the labor of writing newer functions of similar capabilities.
+The package combines existing mature hdf(5) I/O source code and a few similar isolated functions into a single simple and user-friendly platform to save the labor of writing newer functions of similar capabilities.

 ## Resources
 The major resources gathered here include the following packages,